12 page speed optimization tips (to CRUSH your load time)

 We know that we need to optimize images.
 But what image format is a good compromise between quality and size?

-Pagespeed Insights recommends WebP.
+PageSpeed Insights recommends WebP.
 This is a lossless image format that has been designed specifically for the web.

 What does lossless mean?